survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Attaching WDS to the project

-To integrate WDS to the project, define a npm script for launching it.
+To integrate WDS to the project, define an npm script for launching it.
 To follow npm conventions, call it as _start_ like below:

 **package.json**